-\paragraph*{} In the videos it can be seen that the various attack strategies lead to quite different degree distributions as measured by the Hellinger divergence.
-To further illustrate this point, in Table \ref{tab:RandomNets}, it is shown that the estimated average value of $\mathcal{F}_{0.5}$ is lower for both the minimum degree and edge betweenness attack strategies than the estimated value our method mixing both along with rewiring.
-This suggests that graphs are generally more fragile to edge removal than was previously understood.
-Additionally, we note the high fragility of the Safegraph mall network, which suggests that removing a small number of edges in a person-to-person interaction network may quickly disintegrate the network.
+\paragraph*{} In the supplementary videos, it can be seen that the various attack strategies lead to quite different degree distributions as measured by the Hellinger divergence.
+To further illustrate this point, in Table \ref{tab:RandomNets}, it is shown that the estimated average value of $\mathcal{F}_{0.5}$ is lower for both the minimum degree and edge betweenness attack strategies than the estimated value our method mixing both along with rewiring. { For most of the scenarios, the best performing algorithm for estimation is METIS, with the exception of the Watts-Strogatz networks.
+METIS also offers a significant computational speed advantage over the other techniques, though neither it nor the Kernighan-Lin method are easily generalizable to all $\delta$ values.} This suggests that graphs are generally more fragile to edge removal than was previously understood. { Interestingly, BS, ER, and WS all produced similar estimated fragilities, though the most fragile appeared to be the WS, indicating that such networks are generally more susceptible to bi-partioning via targeted attack.} Additionally, we note the high fragility of the Safegraph mall network, which suggests that removing a small number of edges in a person-to-person interaction network may quickly disintegrate the network.
 This may have implications for strategies for limiting epidemic spread among other applications.